paholg/envswitch/README.md

 # NOTE: Running with no arguments will cause any non-global variables that were
 # set by envswitch to be unset.
 ```

+You can also run `envswitch list` to see available environments or
+`envswitch get` to see the currently set environment.

 ## Integrations